HusainBeepBop/solar-concentrator/README.md

 # 🌞 Solar-Powered Steam Generator for Rural Electricity

-This project aims to develop a **low-cost, solar-powered steam generator** that can be used to produce electricity in **rural or off-grid areas**.
-The system works by focusing sunlight using a **parabolic reflector** to heat water into **pressurized steam**, which can later be used to drive a small turbine or power generator.
+This open-source project explores how to generate electricity in rural or off-grid areas using a **solar-powered steam generator**.
+The system focuses sunlight with a **parabolic reflector** to heat water into pressurized steam, which can drive a small turbine or generator.

-## 🛠️ Project Status
+## ✨ Project Overview

-**✅ Parabolic Dish Modeling (Completed)**
-The first milestone — creating an accurate 3D model of the **parabolic concentrator dish** — is complete.
-The model was created in **FreeCAD**, and the `.FCStd` file is included in this repository.

-Next steps include:
-- Designing the **receiver coil** to be placed at the focus point
-- Simulating heat transfer and steam generation
-- Prototyping with real-world materials
-- Integrating **automation (ESP32)** and pressure regulation
+Originally, I designed the solar concentrator in FreeCAD, but the first version had a filled center due to incorrect sketch geometry.
+To improve accuracy, I redesigned the parabola from scratch using the equation `y = 0.005x²`, with a focal length of `0.5 m`.

+- **B-spline sketching** was used for smoother control of the curve.
+- All constraints were carefully applied to fix under-constrained geometry.
+- The new revolve operation now generates a **hollow parabolic dish**, ideal for focusing sunlight into a small receiver area.
+- This update improves both the **visual realism** and **functional efficiency** for steam generation.

 ## 📁 Files Included